Tesla Model S based Shooting BrakeCoachbuilding

 “Based on this extensive design research, we developed the brand DNA for the Shooting Brake.
 The conversion merges seamlessly with the Tesla base vehicle, whilst clearly communicating though form, design language and materials that this is a tailor-made Shooting Brake.”
 According to Van Roij, the essential elements of the theme that was chosen are its dynamic, bold profile with continuously flowing lines.
 “And of course we added a completely new sculpted rear-end, keeping the shoulders of the car alive, thus ensuring a bold stance.”

-Niels van Roij and his team are especially proud of the maximum amount of character they have been able to add to the car, applying pronounced new graphics on the vehicle.
+The Niels van Roij Design team are especially proud of the maximum amount of character they have been able to add to the car, applying pronounced new graphics on the vehicle.
 By means of sight lines, each graphic is interconnected whilst kick-ups in the glass areas increase the feeling of solidity.
 The confi-dent chrome strip surrounding the side windows gives the car an expressive Shooting Brake design.
 The dynamic chrome profile adds visual length and reduces the extra optical mass a station car brings, with its extended roof line.
 The result of these solutions is a conversion that is very sculptural.
-“A unique expression only possible to achieve by coach-building”, according to Van Roij.
+“A unique expression only possible to achieve by coachbuilding”, according to Van Roij.